Yusuprozimemet/trading-tools/README.md

 </p>

 > ⚠️ Note: A public demo is available on Render (link above).
 Please do not run heavy optimization jobs (GA/optimizers) on the live demo — these can consume large amounts of CPU and memory and may cause the app to be suspended on the free Render trial.
+>
+> ⚠️ Important: This app is currently configured for paper trading and testing only.
+It is not ready for live, real-money trading.
+Do not connect live trading credentials or execute real orders on the public demo or without thorough review and safety checks.

 Comprehensive trading analysis platform with multiple strategies, real-time alerts, portfolio tracking, and interactive visualizations built with Streamlit.